Miguel Cabrera Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Cubs have the 16th-ranked team ERA among all league pitching staffs (4.24).

-- The Cubs give up the seventh-fewest home runs in baseball (136 total, 1.1 per game).
+- Cubs pitchers combine to allow the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- Assad (2-2 with a 3.10 ERA and 49 strikeouts in 66 2/3 innings pitched) gets the start for the Cubs, his fifth of the season.
+- Smyly (9-8) is trying for his 10th win when he takes the mound for the Cubs in his 22nd start of the season.
+He has a 5.15 ERA in 120 2/3 innings pitched, with 112 strikeouts.

-- The righty's last appearance came on Thursday against the Chicago White Sox, when he tossed six innings, surrendering two earned runs while allowing four hits.
+- The lefty last appeared in relief on Friday, when he threw one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.